Tatiana S. Riegel

+Career

 Riegel was a long-time assistant to the late editor Sally Menke, editor of seven films by Quentin Tarantino.

 Riegel became a member of Academy of Motion Picture Arts and Sciences in 2014 and was nominated for Best Film Editing in 2018 for I,Tonya.

+Personal life

 Riegel is older half-sibling to actress Eden Riegel and screenwriter/voice-actor Sam Riegel.
 Together, the Riegel family has produced more than a dozen webisodes for the popular 2008 Internet series Imaginary Bitches.

 Riegel is a lesbian; her half-sister Eden consulted her when portraying the lesbian character Bianca Montgomery on All My Children.